Trump's plan to slash weather forecast funding is terrible news for farms

 With great fanfare last week, President Donald Trump signed an executive order withdrawing an Environmental Protection Agency clean-water rule, which he packaged as a gift to farmers, one that would free them from onerous federal regulation.
 As I showed in a piece, Trump's gesture did no such thing—farmers were already exempt from the EPA's water regulations.
 Meanwhile, the president is quietly mulling steep budget cuts to programs that actually do affect farmers: ones that they (and everyone else) rely on for weather forecasts.

 The Washington Post got hold of documents from Trump's Office of Management and Budget revealing a plan to cut the budget for National Oceanic and Atmospheric Administration by 17 percent.
-NOAA's National Weather Service would escape relatively unscathed, with its budget trimmed just 5 percent, The Post reports.
+NOAA's National Weather Service would escape relatively unscathed, with its budget trimmed just 5 percent, the Post reports.

 But to provide its forecasts, the Weather Service leans heavily on another NOAA program, the National Environmental Satellite, Data and Information Service, which operates the satellite that deliver crucial data.
 And that's exactly the place within NOAA where Trump's budget ax would fall the hardest, The Post found: His leaked proposal calls for a $513 million cut to the satellite program, about 22 percent of its annual budget.